 We are pleased to announce our new culinary tour!
 After much planning with our north shore friends, The Waipa Foundation, we have created another one-of-a-kind tour that can only be experienced through us.
 Unlike our east side tour, A Taste of Old Kauai happens at one location.
 The first tour is March 22 and will take place exclusively at the Waipa ahupuaa, one of 67 watersheds homesteaded by the first Polynesians to settle on Kauai.
-The Waipa Foundation serves as a Native Hawaiian learning and community center where all who visit can renew ties to the aina (land) and learn about traditional values and lifestyle through laulima (many hands working together).
+The Waipa Foundation serves as a Native Hawaiian learning center and community center where all who visit can renew ties to the aina (land and resources), and learn about traditional values and lifestyle through laulima (many hands working together).

-The 1,600 acre ahupuaa of Waipa, located on the north shore of Kauai, is one of the few in Hawaii that remains intact and undeveloped.
+The 1,600 acre ahupuaa of Waipa, located on the north shore of Kauai, is one of the few ahupuaa in Hawaii that remains intact and undeveloped.
 Owned by the Kamehameha Schools, Waipa is managed by the Waipa Foundation, a community-based 501c3 nonprofit that evolved from an original community initiative which began in the 1980’s.

 After a leisurely walk along Hanalei Bay, guests learn about fishing techniques and resource management at Waipa’s restored fishpond, then settle in for lunch served ohana style.